 - Privacy by Design / Default

-- Identify the key differences between the Data Protection Act and the GDPR
+- Identify the key differences between the Data Protection Act and the GDPRs

 - Understand the role of the data Protection Officer (DPO) and the new obligations

-- Develop a plan to address the challenges of building a privacy programme across your organisation
+- Develop a plan to address the challenges of developing a privacy programme across your organisation

 - Prepare for managing and reacting to a data breach both from a regulator and commercial perspective

-- Identify the changing rights of data subjects, consent, data in the cloud and third parties
+- Identify and understand the rights of data subjects, consent, data in the cloud and third parties

-- Model about the enforcement aspects of the GDPR to your organisation
+- Model the enforcement aspects of the DPA18 & GDPRs to your organisation

-- Act in a more…responsible, ethical and well informed manner,to GDPR compliance issues and scenarios.
+- Act in a more…responsible, ethical and well informed manner, to DPA18 & GDPR compliance issues and scenarios.

 - Adapt your communication style…to being one of a knowledgeable, capable Privacy Professional and or Practitioner.

-- Build effective working relationships….by being able to articulate and determine GDPR compliance issues, via the logical interpretation and application of the GDPR Articles and Recitals, to real world and hypothetical work/life scenarios.
+- Build effective working relationships….by being able to articulate and determine data protection & GDPR compliance issues, via the logical interpretation and application of the DPA18 and GDPR Articles and Recitals, to real world and hypothetical work/life scenarios.

 - Module 1: Introduction to data protection & privacy

-- Module 3: GDPR Rights of the data subject
+- Module 3: Data Protection & GDPR Rights of the data subject

-- Module 5: GDPR Transfers of personal data to 3rd countries or international organisations
+- Module 5: Data Protection & GDPR Transfers of personal data to 3rd countries or international organisations

-- Module 6: GDPR Remedies, liabilities & penalties
+- Module 6: Data Protection & GDPR Remedies, liabilities & penalties

-- Module 7: GDPR Supervisory authorities, co-operation, specific situations
+- Module 7: Data Protection & GDPR Supervisory authorities, co-operation, specific situations

 - Module 8: Summary of changes